Universal trade-off between irreversibility and intrinsic timescale in thermal relaxation with applications to thermodynamic inference: A general lower bound for EPR

-This general lower bound for the entropy production rate in any time is our first main result.
-The bound clearly shows that the entropy production rate increases as the system deviates more from the instantaneous equilibrium state.
+This general lower bound for the EPR at any given time is our first main result.
+The bound will always be positive unless the system is in an equilibrium state, since $\lambda_{\text{LS}}(t)$ is always positive \cite{gine2006lectures}\normalcolor{, }which makes it generally stronger than the conventional second law.\normalcolor{{} It also shows that the possible EPR increases as the system deviates further from the instantaneous equilibrium state.}